Quia Sum, Cogito: Chapter 4

 “Maybe.
 Oh speaking of, did you hear the news this morning?”

 “Which bit?
-The water wars of Europe or the attack in New York?”
+The potential conflict over water in Europe or the attack in New York?”

 “New York.
 It looks like this could really do some damage to the Consensus.
 T8.
 Maybe they will stop hindering our progress… finally.”